TraknPay/Checkout/README.md

 For the rest of the parameters that need to be sent , please refer the traknpay integration document [TraknPay_Integration_Guide_Ver1.4.1](https://bitbucket.org/OmniwareIntegrationTeam/traknpay_integrations_plugins/downloads/Trak%20'n%20Pay%20Integration%20Guide%20Ver1.4.1.pdf).

 ## Usage  ##
-To post the payment parameters to traknpay gateway.
+To post the payment parameters to traknpay gateway, on clicking checkout button do following.

 ```php
     Checkout::post([